alino20/parse-class-generator/README.md

 [![npm version](https://badge.fury.io/js/parse-class-generator.svg)](https://badge.fury.io/js/parse-class-generator)

-Generate Typescript class defintions and declaration files for your Parse project. this package automatically creates the required files to develop your application with Javascript/Typescript in a type-safe manner, and also get code completion.
+Generate Typescript class definitions and declaration files for your Parse project. this package automatically creates the required files to develop your application with Javascript/Typescript in a type-safe manner, and also get code completion.

 ## Installation